 But to this question of what Jesus was teaching, Jesus states clearly about the 'giving thanks' prayers of the ecclesiastical Jewish priests:

 "Do not be like them, for your Father knows what you need before you ask Him."
 (Matt.
-6:8)
+6:8)and with regard to the long-winded 'giving thanks' monologues given by priests, Jesus said:

 Note also that the word "blessed" in "Blessed is he who comes in the Name of the Lord" is also translated from the Greek word εὐλογέω (eulogeō), just as "gave thanks" is being translated from εὐλογέω (eulogeō).
 In other words, εὐλογέω (eulogeō) doesn't mean to "give thanks."
 It means to glorify or offer praise.